armory/docs/content/en/docs/plugin-guide/plugin-policy-engine.md

    armory:
      policyEngine:
        opa:
-         # Should be replaced with the  URL to your OPA deployment
+         # Replace with the  URL to your OPA deployment
          baseUrl: http://opa.server:8181/v1/data
    spinnaker:
      extensibility: